-WRAPUP 2-China's yuan, stocks down as US fires fresh trade salvo
+WRAPUP 3-China's yuan down as US fires fresh trade salvo; stimulus hopes support stocks

 Investors were “spontaneously” liquidating their short yuan positions, which lifted the offshore yuan from its intraday low, said a trader at a Chinese bank.

 “Market will watch out for China’s possible reaction to the new round of trade tariffs.
 China is likely to reject the invitation from the U.S. Treasury for the new round of trade talk,” OCBC Bank said in a note on Tuesday.

-(Reporting by Samuel Shen and Winni Zhou and John Ruwitch Editing by Shri Navaratnam)
+Liu Li-gang, chief China economist at Citi said in a note to clients that the yuan might face more downside pressure.

+“The risk and the sluggish domestic demand may exert depreciation pressure on the RMB, which may partly offset the tariff impact.”